somakeit/ReflowOven/README.md

 # ReflowOven
-So Make It's reflow oven firmware &amp; hardware source
+So Make It's reflow oven firmware & hardware source

 ##Building
 You will need to install these arduino libraries: